Algebraic Kasparov K-theory. II: Introduction

 \section{Introduction}

+Throughout the paper $k$ is a fixed commutative ring with unit and $\ahaw$ is the category of non-unital $k$-algebras and non-unital $k$-homomorphisms.
+Also, $F$ is a fixed field and $Sm/F$ is the category of smooth algebraic varieties over $F$.
+If $\cc C$ is a category and $A,B$ are objects of $\cc C$, we shall often write $\cc C(A,B)$ to denote the Hom-set $\Hom_{\cc C}(A,B)$.

-$\bb A^1$-homotopy theory is a homotopy theory of motivic spaces, where each smooth algebraic variety $X\in Sm/F$ is regarded as the motivic space $\Hom_{Sm/F}(-,X)$ (see~\cite{MV,VoeICM}).
+$\bb A^1$-homotopy theory is the homotopy theory of motivic spaces, i.e. presheaves of simplicial sets defined on $Sm/F$ (see~\cite{MV,VoeICM}).
+Each object $X\in Sm/F$ is regarded as the motivic space $\Hom_{Sm/F}(-,X)$.
+The affine line $\bb A^1$ plays the role of the interval.

-$k[t]$-homotopy theory is a homotopy theory of simplicial functors defined on algebras, where each algebra $A$ is regarded as the space $rA=\Hom_{\ahaw}(A,-)$, so that we can study algebras from a homotopy theoretic viewpoint (see~\cite{Gar,Gark}).
-Many of basic ideas and techniques in this subject originate in $\bb A^1$-homotopy theory.
-Another source of ideas for $k[t]$-homotopy theory comes from Kasparov $K$-theory of $C^*$-algebras.
+$k[t]$-homotopy theory is the homotopy theory of simplicial functors defined on non-unital algebras, where each algebra $A$ is regarded contravariantly as the space $rA=\Hom_{\ahaw}(A,-)$ so that we can study algebras from a homotopy theoretic viewpoint (see~\cite{Gar,Gark}).
+The role of the interval is played by the space $r(k[t])$ represented by the polynomial algebra $k[t]$.
+This theory borrows methods and approaches from $\bb A^1$-homotopy theory.
+Another source of ideas and techniques for $k[t]$-homotopy theory originates in Kasparov $K$-theory of $C^*$-algebras.

 In~\cite{Gar} a kind of unstable motivic homotopy theory of algebras was developed.
-In order to develop stable motivic homotopy theory of algebras and -- {\it what is most important\/}~-- make explicit computations presented in this paper, one first needs to introduce and study ``unstable, Morita stable and stable Kasparov $K$-theory spectra" $\bb K^{unst}(A,B)$, $\bb K^{mor}(A,B)$ and $\bb K^{st}(A,B)$ respectively, where $A,B$ are two algebras.
+In order to develop stable motivic homotopy theory of algebras and -- most importantly -- to make the explicit computations of fibrant replacements for suspension spectra $\Sigma^\infty rA$, $A\in\ahaw$, presented in this paper, one first needs to introduce and study ``unstable, Morita stable and stable Kasparov $K$-theory spectra" $\bb K(A,B)$, $\bb K^{mor}(A,B)$ and $\bb K^{st}(A,B)$ respectively, where $A,B$ are algebras.
 We refer the reader to~\cite{Gark} for properties of the spectra.
-This paper is to develop stable motivic homotopy theory of algebras.
+The aim of this paper is to develop stable motivic homotopy theory of algebras.